bernardovazm/communicalt/README.md

 # Communicalt - Web Platform and Software to provide alternative communication

-This was a Technological Innovation Project made in 2018 with a Web Platform and App, presented at FINIT BH on that year.
+This was a Technological Innovation Project made in 2018 with a Web Platform and Software, presented at FINIT BH on that year.

 # Context of the project
 We are a group of students who seek to help professionals, institutions, responsibles and parents who are in contact with people that cannot communicate.
 That's why we created our alternative communication software.